briannaghinds/BeMyValentine/README.md

 # BeMyValentine
-Want to ask that one person to be your Valentine?
-Scared they will say no?
-Fear not!
-I have you covered.
+Valentine's Day is upon us.
+And you really want to ask that one person.
+I know you do.
+But you are scared they will say no aren't you.
+Well fear not, I made you a website that asks the question for you.
+And (I believe) it will ENSURE a yes from your special someone.